top of page

 She/Her

-Lauren is an undergraduate student double majoring in Psychology and Neuroscience, with a minor in Biological Sciences.
-Lauren plans to earn a graduate degree in Cognitive Neuroscience.
+Lauren graduated from Kent State University in 2024 with a B.S. in Psychology and Neuroscience with a Biology minor.
 Lauren's research interests include how neurotransmitters and genes can lead to psychiatric disorders.

 Scrimshaw.JPG